numberguy1337/numberguy1337/README.md

 - 👋 Hi, I’m @numberguy1337
 - 👀 I’m interested in ...
 Modding
 - 🌱 I’m currently learning ... json/cs/C#
 - 💞️ I’m looking to collaborate on ...
-Modding Mindustry, Slay the Spire, using random art for the projects.
+Modding Mindustry, json code based games.
 - 📫 How to reach me ... stab at my repository or something and leave a comment?

 <!---